-In order to be acceptable for blending, the biodiesel constituent must meet the requirements that are listed in "Caterpillar Specification for Biodiesel Fuel" in this Special Publication, the latest edition of "ASTM D6751", and/or the latest edition of "EN14214".
+To be acceptable for blending, the biodiesel constituent must meet the requirements that are listed in Table 17, "Caterpillar Specification for Biodiesel Fuel", the latest edition of "ASTM D6751", and/or the latest edition of "EN14214".

-Biodiesel blends of up to B5 must meet the requirements for the distillate diesel fuel that are listed in the "Caterpillar Specification for Distillate Diesel Fuel for On-Highway Engines" in this Special Publication, the latest edition of "ASTM D975", and/ or the latest edition of "EN 590".
+Biodiesel blends of up to B5 must meet the requirements for the distillate diesel fuel that are listed in Table 12, "Caterpillar Specification for Distillate Diesel Fuel for Nonroad Diesel Engines", the latest edition of "ASTM D975", and/or the latest edition of "EN 590".

-Biodiesel blends of B6 to B20 must meet the requirements listed in the latest edition of "ASTM D7467" (B6 to B20) and must be of an API gravity of 30-45.
+Certain regions or countries may have their own Diesel fuel and B100 specifications.
+Fuels used in these regions must follow the required specifications.
+Biodiesel blends of B6 to B20 must meet the requirements listed in the latest edition of "ASTM D7467" "EN 16709" (B6 to B20) and must be of an API gravity of 30-45.